Obra-Studio/shadcn-ui-kit/docs/src/routes/colors/content.md

 To create your own theme, we recommend adding a new mode in Figma and start customizing the colors.

 Need help creating your own theme?
-We offer design services around this with [Obra Studio](http://obra.studio/).
-Please contact us for more details.
+We offer design services around this.
+[Check out this page for more details](https://obra.studio/shadcn-ui-kit-customization/).

 We added several variables on top of shadcn/ui’s theming to allow designers to have more control in Figma.